Cross-Chain Architecture

 - Disbursed on outbound requests by spending UTXOs or performing an equivalent action on the external chain

-This system allows for seamless and auditable movement of assets between VSC and external chains.
+This system allows for seamless and auditable movement of assets between Magi and external chains.

 Security and Fallback Mechanisms